eProsima/Fast-DDS-docs/docs/use-cases.rst

 The `RTPS standard <https://www.omg.org/spec/DDSI-RTPS/2.2/PDF>`_ defines the SIMPLE discovery as the default mechanism for discovering participants in the network.
 One of the main features of this mechanism is the use of multicast communication in the Participant Discovery Phase (PDP).
-This could be a problem in case the communication is not wired, i.e. WiFi communication.
+This could be a problem in case the communication is not wired, i.e. WiFi communication, since multicast is not as reliable over WiFi as it is over ethernet.
 Fast-RTPS' solution to this challenge is to define the participants with which a unicast communication is to be set, i.e an initial list of remote peers.

 .. _use-case-initial-peers: